 We love seeing community members help each other out, so we see running errands as a great part of the Lyft experience.

 When making multiple stops, keep in mind that drivers are just like you and may have other plans later in the day.
-If you’re making a stop or going to leave the car for more than 10 minutes, ask the driver to end the ride.
+Anytime you leave the driver's vehicle, please make sure to bring all of your belongings with you.
+If your stop is going to take longer than 5 minutes, ask the driver to end the ride.
 Then, request a new ride when you’re ready to go to your next destination.